 Māori Television has staked such a claim on Anzac Day coverage that the two have almost become synonymous.
 The channel began its all-day Anzac coverage with this broadcast in 2006.
 Māori Television has increased mainstream media interest in its Anzac coverage by cleverly enlisting longtime TVNZ newsreader Judy Bailey to co-host with Wena Harawira.
 This opening 30 minutes from 2006 includes the studio welcome, and live coverage of the 67th annual Auckland Dawn Parade, with narrators Tainui Stephens and historian Stephen Clarke.

 Vietnam veteran Frank Metcalfe revisits the country he served in 35 years before as a young officer, and recollects war stories, including an incident of friendly fire.
 This time accompanied by his son, soldier-turned-producer Matthew Metcalfe, he is gladdened by how vibrant Vietnam has become.
 "I look at this place, and I can't help but think what on earth were we doing."
 Father and son are saddened no memorial exists for Kiwis who fought in Vietnam.
-In 2008 the Government formally acknowledged the Vietnam service of NZ forces personnel.
+In 2008 the Government formally acknowledged the Vietnam service of New Zealand forces personnel.

 London-based jazz saxophonist Nathan Haines returns home to perform with the New Zealand Symphony Orchestra, where he's to be accompanied by his bassist father, Kevin, and guitarist brother, Joel in a musical family reunion.
 They've followed different paths since the mid-80s when Nathan was 14 and they used to play as a trio (seen here in archive footage).
 The NZSO concert features standards and new songs from the brothers.
 This doco backgrounds those songs, and follows the tricky business of melding jazz group and orchestra in rehearsal and concert.